+County of Pottawatomie)

-The undersigned auditing firm of lawful age, being first duly sworn on oath says that said firm had in full force and effect Accountants' Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Preston Public School for the audit year 2017-18.
+The undersigned auditing firm of lawful age, being first duly sworn on oath says that said firm had in force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Pul School Audit Law" at the time of audit contract and during the entire audit engagement with Presi Public Schools for the audit year 2020-21. olic

+•

 Wilson, Dotson & Associates, P.L.L.C.
 Auditing Firm

-Kamela R. Doton
+Pamelw R. Dotom

-Authorized Agent
+by Authorized Agent

-Subscribed and sworn to before me this 9th day of April, 2019.
+Subscribed and sworn to before me this 29th day of March, 2022.

+Lysi Cook

-Notary Public (Commission #11002236)
+Notary Public (Commission #11002236) My commission expires March 10, 2023